How to Buy Chainmail

 Congratulations, you have decided to buy riveted chainmail.
 But which rings would fit best for your reenactment character?
 If your period is medieval Europe or Viking Era, choose mild steel rings between 6mm, 8mm and 9mm.
 If you can, avoid 9mm rings.
 These are a bit too wide for my taste.
 Don’t worry whether you should buy round rings, flat rings or a certain rivet type.
 There are a lot of opinions about this topic in the reenactment scene, but the questions are complex and statistical evidence is rare.
 Apart from that, the rings that you can buy today don’t necessarily look like medieval chainmail rings anyway.
 Back then there were also partially flattened rings and rivet heads that neither look like modern round rivets nor wedge rivets.
 More examples on Pinterest.

 That said, there are two claims that I support: There is a tendency of Roman chainmail for 6mm or smaller alternating riveted and solid rings.
-Furthermore, wedge rivets seem to be a fashion of the late medieval era.
+Furthermore, wedge-riveted meshes with solely riveted rings seem to be a fashion of the late medieval era.
 Summing up it is ok to buy modern riveted chainmail.
-After all you want to show history with your impression and you can present more other well-researched aspects if you don’t get lost in this particular detail.
+After all you want to show history with your impression and you can present more of other well-researched aspects if you don’t get lost in this particular detail.

 How to Buy Quality Chainmail